ably77/dcos-se/dcos_packaging/README.md

 ### Requirements

-1. Make sure you have the valid universe package defintion files([Schema here](https://github.com/mesosphere/universe/tree/version-3.x/repo/meta/schema)).
-Note that `package-registry` only support packages that are packaged with v4 or higher schema of universe packaging system.
+1. Make sure you have the valid universe package definition files([Schema here](https://github.com/mesosphere/universe/tree/version-3.x/repo/meta/schema)).
+Note that `package-registry` only supports packages that are packaged with v4 or higher schema of universe packaging system.
 See [Creating a package](https://github.com/mesosphere/universe#creating-a-package) for more details.
 2. `docker` installed in your system (if your package uses docker images).
 3. Package registry CLI needs to be installed as well.